Pope set for historic apology for school abuses in Canada | Law-Order

 Catholics operated a majority of the Canadian schools, while various Protestant denominations operated others in cooperation with the government.

-Canada's Catholic Church says its dioceses and religious orders have provided more than USD 50 million in cash and in-kind contributions, and hope to add USD 30 million more over the next five years.

-Prime Minister Justin Trudeau, who last year voiced an apology for the “incredibly harmful government policy'' in organising the residential school system, will also attend the Maskwacis event along with other government officials.
+Prime Minister Justin Trudeau, who last year voiced an apology for the “incredibly harmful government policy” in organizing the residential school system, will also attend the Maskwacis event along with other government officials.

 In Maskwacis, the former school where Francis is visiting has been replaced with a school system operated by the four local Cree nations.
 The curriculum affirms the Indigenous culture that was once suppressed.